You too can experience round the world travel!

 Doors opened, and I allowed myself to walk through them.

-Today, more than 20 years after my return, I live in rural France, about an hour from the Swiss border.
-I recently a few years ago from the United Nations and now write full-time.
+Today, decades later, I live in rural France, about an hour from the Swiss border.
+I retired a few years ago from the United Nations and now write full-time.

-When I first returned to Europe I wanted to write a book about my travels but I put it off for so long it didn't make much sense anymore - and that's why I started this website: to encourage women to travel the world and not give up their dreams just because they can't find a travel partner.
+When I first returned to Europe I wanted to write a book about my travels but I put it off for so long it didn’t make much sense anymore – and that’s why I started this website: to encourage women over 50 to travel the world and not give up their dreams just because they can’t find a travel partner.

 This is where I can share the joys and challenges of being truly alone in places I had never heard of until I got there.